Buying Process

 Titles and Registration

 After you have completed payment for your items, the WCA team will help finalize any outstanding documents.
 WCA will coordinate and register your vehicle for you.
 No need to worry about standing in line at the DMV; we take care of all your paperwork.
-We have complete DMV services onsite on the auction day – as well as detailed DMV services available every day after the auction.
+We have complete DMV services onsite.
 Titles for all equipment sold at a WCA auction are in good standing.

 Equipment Pickup